Lydia Emily: Personal life

 After her diagnosis, she used her work to promote awareness of multiple sclerosis.
 In 2021, she was the subject of a short documentary film "Lydia Emily's Last Mural", which focused on her struggle as an artist living with MS.

 Career

-Her work has been featured nationally and worldwide, with shows in Milan, Berlin, Los Angeles, New York, Washington DC, and San Francisco.
+Her work has been featured nationally and worldwide, with shows in Milan, Berlin, Los Angeles, New York City, Washington DC, and San Francisco.
 Lydia Emily has done murals for Gucci charity Chime For Change and The Weinstein Company film Fruitvale Station the Oscar Grant Story.

 In 2010 Lydia Emily was featured on Voice of Art with Pharrell Williams.